-When thinking about all the great educators I have come across in my short career (9 years), I think about what makes them successful.
+When thinking about all the great educators I have come across, I think about what makes them successful.
 How have they molded me to be the educator I am today?
 What do we have in common?
 Management.
 Classroom management.

 It doesn’t matter if you’re teaching a math class of 22 or a gym full of 88 students, if the teacher lacks management skills then learning may not take place or perhaps not be at the desired level of learning compared with a teacher who is very skilled in managing.

 As I reflect on my own gym management, I realize I teach with commands, echoes, and more recently, sound effects.
 I find that having a set of key words and teaching students how to react to those key words, allows us to use our time effectively.
 I am able to transition my students from one activity to another quickly with a series of short phrases.
 This gives us the opportunity to spend more time in moderate to vigorous physical activity because time is not wasted during transition.

 Commands are words that I use to move my students in and out of different formations for various activities or games.
 When giving a command to my students, I state the command first, allow a second for them to process how to react, then students began to move into action when I say, “go.”